rigexpert/libfobos/README.md

 cd build
 cmake ..
 ```
-to build Win32 binaries (legasy software) use
+to build Win32 binaries (legacy software) use

 ```
 cmake .. -A Win32